Monday, October 3, 2011

 If you want to comment on a tweet you should retweet it.* That is by far the best way to comment on a tweet.
 Detached comments are time-wasters.

 When you retweet, you are sharing the underlying tweet with your followers, helping both the tweeter and your followers.
-You are helping to build conversation and dialogue and community.
-If the tweet is really of interest to people, and is short enough, your comment and retweet might even be helping it to "go viral".
+You are helping to build conversation, dialogue, and community.

 Almost always, the right way to comment on a tweet is to retweet it with your comment.

 To comment on, or otherwise respond to, a tweet, without referencing the underlying tweet, is just plain w.r.o.n.g.
-None of your followers know what you're talking about, and the recipient usually has no idea either, so you're just wasting a lot of other people's time.
+None of your followers know what you're talking about, and the recipient usually has no idea either, so you're just wasting a lot of people's time.

 Tweets referencing blog posts